Take these precautions to prevent farm equipment from coming in contact with electric power lines:

 - Do not attempt to move a downed line with anything.

-- The same thing applies to the driver of any car or truck that hits a power pole.
+The same thing applies to the driver of any car or truck that hits a power pole.
 STAY IN THE VEHICLE.
 It is the safest place.
-Most people who are killed or injured in this type of accident are either electrocuted when they step out and become the electricity’s path to ground or when they walk into or step on downed power lines.
+Most people who are killed or injured in this type of accident are either electrocuted when they step out and become the electricity’s path to the ground or when they walk into or step on downed power lines.